insarlab/MintPy/docs/CONTRIBUTING.md

    - `origin`, which refers to your personal fork

 + Setting up [`pre-commit`](https://pre-commit.com/) within `MintPy` directory:
    - Run `pre-commit install` to set up the git hook scripts, so that `pre-commit` will run automatically on `git commit`.
-If the `No .pre-commit-config.yaml file was found` error occurrs, update your local MintPy to the latest upstream version to have this config file.
+If the `No .pre-commit-config.yaml file was found` error occurs, update your local MintPy to the latest upstream version to have this config file.

 #### 2. Develop your contribution: ####